 This tip could go in every chapter.
 There is nothing like prayer to soften your heart and sharpen your focus.

 9. Reintroduce pet names into your relationship.

 Refrain from calling him “Dad” or Daddy.”
 Choose instead to call him by a name that shows your love and high regard for him as a husband.

 Your husband may or may not respond as you re-prioritize your relationships.
 It really isn’t an issue, though, if you are doing it to honor God.
 Certainly it’s nice for him to notice and appreciate your efforts, but it isn’t necessary.
 God notices.

-The above article comes from the book, The Politically Incorrect Wife: God’s Plan for Marriage Still Works Today, written by Nancy Cobb and Connie Grigsby, published by Multnomah.
-This is a real down-to-earth book which is both inspiring yet practical, and helps those who read it to have a clearer understanding of God’s design for the married woman.
-The authors explain how, between the both of them, they bought into more than 40 years of modern day thinking, and eventually realized how it was sabotaging their marital relationships.
-As they explain, “Being politically correct kept our marriages in the ‘stuck’ position for years-so much so that if you had taken a snapshot of our marriages during that time, you would have found cold hearts and unhappy husbands who were resigned to living with emotionally distant and often angry wives.”
+This article comes from the book, The Politically Incorrect Wife: God’s Plan for Marriage Still Works Today, written by Nancy Cobb and Connie Grigsby, published by Multnomah.
+This is a real down-to-earth book which is both inspiring yet practical.
+It gives the reader to have a clearer understanding of God’s design for the married woman.
+The authors explain how, between the both of them, they bought into more than 40 years of modern day thinking.
+Eventually they realized how it was sabotaging their marital relationships.

 Excerpted from The Politically Incorrect Wife © 2000-2002 by Nancy Cobb and Connie Grigsby.
 Used by permission of Multnomah Publishers, Inc. Excerpt may not be reproduced without the prior written consent of Multnomah Publishers, Inc.